himsingh24/himsingh24/README.md

 - 👋 Hi, I’m Himanshu kumar singh
 - 👀 I’m interested in Data science/AI
-- 🌱 I’m currently persuing Btech in Artificial intelligence.
+- 🌱 I’m currently persuing Btech in Artificial intelligence from SRM institute of science and techonology.